coderefinery/hackathon-2019/README.md

 Jupyter is available as notebooks via R Markdown.
 In addition there are plenty of other R markdown based formats that is of support to attempts of using literate programming and/or generating reports.

+### 8. Terminal

+We have tool that provides a way for the learners to see what were the commands used by the instructor through a browser. e.g http://folk.uio.no/sabryr/history.html.
+This is useful when the learners fall behind.
+This is in a development stage and has basic guard against accidental typing in a password for example.
+Biggest obstacle is that for this tool we need a web server already configured.
+Objective of the hackathon is to make this tool usable more universally.
+What we have now https://github.com/Sabryr/Tavatar